- December 23, 1956

 - Not Active

-Michele Alboreto was a racing driver from Italy, best-known after his period in Formula 1 in which he was a vice-champion in 1985.
+Michele Alboreto was a racing driver from Italy, best-known after his period in Formula 1 in which he was a vice-champion in 1985 while driving for Scuderia Ferrari.
+In total, he recorded 194 starts in the F1 World Championship between 1981 and 1994, winning five times.

-He was born in Milan on 23rd of December, 1956.
+He was born in Milan on December 23, 1956.
 Since he was a child, Alboreto was interested in racing and cars in general, and as a 20-year-old debuted in the world of racing, driving a car that he has created with his friends.
 The car they designed wasn’t competitive enough in its first year, but in 1977 Alboreto finished the season at the 3rd place.

 Formula 3 results and Le Mans debut